 For a city that flaunts its Englishness, the food styles are supremely far-ranging and there is something to enliven even the most jaded palate.
 Choose from Mediterranean, Italian, Indian, French Continental, Vegetarian and South American cuisines.
 With the Asian migration to this region there has also been an explosion of flavors and styles from the East-Thai, Chinese, Japanese, Indonesian and Korean.
 In the hands of the many talented chefs, these flavors and influences are culminating in a unique cuisine often referred to as "Pacific Rim."
 And as every chef will confirm, no visitor should leave town without tasting some the region's specialty of lean, tender Canterbury lamb.

 Overlooking the Avon River, along Oxford Terrace, is "The Strip" - a major part of Christchurch's cafe and restaurant scene.
-By night, "The Strip" transforms as DJs and local bands pump it up in Christchurch's hottest nightspots like All Bar One .
+By night, "The Strip" transforms as DJs and local bands pump it up in Christchurch's hottest nightspots.

 While the heart of the culinary scene beats within the confines of the inner city, some of the best dining can be had in and around the suburbs.
-In the west of the city Yummy comes highly recommended for spicy Malay cuisine.
-Or in the delightful seaport of Lyttleton, the kitschy Wunderbar is a great place to relax over a drink while enjoying excellent views of the harbour.
-And for the ultimate in elegance and refinement--along with spectacular views of the city—try the historic Sign of the Takahe on the Port Hills.
-Five minutes drive north from the city centre is Merivale, an upmarket shopping district with a good range of cafes and bars to match.
-Brigettes Espresso is an award-winning coffee specialist and serves a scrumptious brunch, while Zanzibar offers good drinking in contemporary, retro-style surroundings.
-However, if 19th century charm is the order of the day then the romantic ambience and authentic Indian cuisine of Little India is difficult to beat.
+In the delightful seaport of Lyttleton, the kitschy Wunderbar is a great place to relax over a drink while enjoying excellent views of the harbor.
+Five minutes drive north from the city center is Merivale, an upmarket shopping district with a good range of cafes and bars to match.
+Brigettes Restaurant & Bar is an award-winning coffee specialist and serves a scrumptious brunch.
+However, if 19th-century charm is the order of the day then the romantic ambiance and authentic Indian cuisine of Little India is difficult to beat.

 On the Wine Trail

 With its long dry hot summers, Canterbury has developed a flourishing wine industry.
-The heart of the winemaking area is here, in the Waipara Valley, where vineyards such as Pegasus Bay and Waipara Springs have received international recognition for their Pinot Noir and Chardonnay varieties.
+The heart of the winemaking area is here, in the Waipara Valley, where vineyards such as Pegasus Bay which has received international recognition for their Pinot Noir and Chardonnay varieties.
 Other grapes grown in the region include Riesling, Pinot Gris, Sauvignon Blanc and Cabernet Sauvignon.
-On the periphery of Christchurch is the St Helena Wine Estate , while further South you can visit Giesen's —wineries that put Canterbury on the winemaking map back in the 1980s.
-Most of Christchurch's restaurants include a good selection of New Zealand and local wines, with Annies Wine Bar , in the heart of the Arts Centre of Christchurch, featuring over 70 on the list.
+Further South you can visit Giesen's —wineries that put Canterbury on the winemaking map back in the 1980s.
+Most of Christchurch's restaurants include a good selection of New Zealand and local wines.

 It is not surprising that Christchurch is called the Garden City; one third of its public land is devoted to reserves and parks.
 It was Anglican ideals that instigated this lavish spread of greenery, yet New Zealand's third largest city remains firmly rooted in the Antipodean soil.
 The city lies on the coastal hem of the vast, patch-worked Canterbury Plains, and is tantalizingly close to the adventure playground of the Southern Alps.
 Christchurch is regarded as one of the friendliest cities in the world.
 It is an easy place to get to know, just ask the locals!

 Pancake-flat, Christchurch lends itself to exploring by foot or by cycle.
-The Historic Christchurch Walk takes you through some of the city's magnificent architectural heritage, while the Writers' Walkway lets you indulge in a more literary ramble of such famous local scribes as Ngaio Marsh.
-Take a stroll down Worcester Street, past the Arts Centre , the Canterbury Museum and the striking Peacock Fountain , and end up at the Botanic Gardens .
-Several short central city walks (around 45 minutes) are outlined in a brochure available from the Visitor Information Centre.
+Take a stroll down Worcester Street, past the still closed Arts Centre, the Canterbury Museum and the striking Peacock Fountain , and end up at the Botanic Gardens .
+Several short central city walks (around 45 minutes) are outlined in a brochure available from the Visitor Information Centre .

-If you prefer an organized walk, Walkaway Tours offer several walks around the city and further afield to Banks Peninsula and the Southern Alps.
-Do-it-yourself explorers will find a wealth of walking tracks on the Port Hills—Godley Head Walk, Major Hornbrook Track, the Bridle Path —and on Banks Peninsula, Southern Bays Walkway, and Banks Peninsula Track - or far beyond the city limits at Geraldine, Peel Forest and Woolshed Creek .
+Do-it-yourself explorers will find a wealth of walking tracks on the Port Hills— Godley Head Walk , Major Hornbrook Track, the Bridle Path —and on Banks Peninsula, Southern Bays Walkway, and Banks Peninsula Track .

 The best way to explore the Avon River is to hire a bike, pack a lunch and set off downstream along the riverbank.
-A good starting point is Hagley Park where the river bends around the Botanic Gardens and past the Antigua Boatsheds .
+A good starting point is Hagley Park where the river bends around the Botanic Gardens and past the Antigua Boatsheds , where you can take a break and grab a bite to eat.
 Take a Punt in the Park while you are passing time, before beginning the long, gentle meander to the Estuary .

 For a change of scene, take the Evans Pass Road to the summit of the Port Hills and down the other side to Lyttelton.
-Stop here for a view of Lyttelton Harbour at Windy Point then carry on down to the town, past the Timeball Station .
-Lyttelton is full of interesting historic buildings—outlined in the Historic Walk brochure available from the Information Centre—and is a colorful working port.
+Stop here for a view of Lyttelton Harbour at Windy Point then carry on down to the town.
+Lyttelton is full of interesting historic buildings—outlined in the Historic Walk brochure available from the Information Center—and is a colorful working port.

 Canterbury Sea Tours offers a boat tour of Lyttelton Harbour while Christchurch Wildlife Cruises will introduce you to the harbor's unique marine fauna.
-You can swim with dolphins in Akaroa Harbour or take a cruise out to the Akaroa Heads with Akaroa Harbour Cruises.
-Aspiring mariners can even learn the ropes with the Jack Tar Sailing Co .
+You can swim with dolphins in Akaroa's Harbour or take a cruise out to the Akaroa Heads with Akaroa Harbour Cruises.